-The reason I changed the name of this post from Art Quilts to Heart Quilts is because all Jenny’s quilts epitomize either a person who has touched her in some way, or inspired her, and the things in nature which resonate with her soul.
+The reason I changed the name of this post from Art Quilts to Heart Quilts is that all Jenny’s quilts epitomize either a person who has touched her in some way or inspired her, and the things in nature which resonate with her soul.

-I was very moved seeing all the lovely work she has done.
+I was very moved to see all the lovely work she has done.
 I obviously didn’t have nearly enough time to see it all which I would have loved to do.

 Imagine by Roma Bishop

 Imagine, there’s no Xenophobia,

 Imagine All of this

 and a rainbow could be made.